Blind Hockey in Connecticut

 Most aspects of blind hockey remain the same as what you might see in the NHL with the following modifications:

-Uniforms – Teams wear high contrasting uniforms on the ice to improve visibility of players.
-Games usually consist of a black team and a yellow team.
+Uniforms – Teams wear highly contrasting uniforms on the ice to improve the visibility of players.
+Games typically consist of two teams: a black team and a yellow team.

-Positioning – Players with most vision (B3-B4) usually play forward positions while players with less vision (B2-B1) tend to play defense.
+Positioning – Players with the most vision (B3-B4) usually play forward positions, while players with less vision (B2-B1) tend to play defense.
 All goalies have no vision (B1) or have vision occluded.

 B1: No light perception in either eye up to light perception, and an inability to recognize the shape of a hand at any distance or in any direction.